minvws/nl-ggd-patientid-auth-provider/INTEGRATING.md

 All params except `lang` are required.

-If the authentication flow is completed successfully, the user is redirected to `{redirect_uri}?state={state}&code={code}` with a `code` that can be exchanged for an accesstoken via `/oidc/accesstoken`.
+If the authentication flow is completed **successfully**, the user is redirected to `{redirect_uri}?state={state}&code={code}` with a `code` that can be exchanged for an accesstoken via `/oidc/accesstoken`.

+If the authentication flow is **cancelled** by the user, the user is redirected to `{redirect_uri}?state={state}&error=cancelled`.

+If the authentication request is invalid, the user is shown an error message instructing them to go back to the application or website that redirected them and to try again.

 ## `/oidc/accesstoken`

-After the user is redirected back, the client app can exchange the provided `code` for an access token by performing a `POST` request to `/oidc/accesstoken` with the following x-www-form-urlencoded params:
+After the user is successfully authenticated and redirected back, the client app can exchange the provided `code` for an access token by performing a `POST` request to `/oidc/accesstoken` with the following x-www-form-urlencoded params:

 Param|Value
 --|--